seabothsides/GSW/content/index.md

 ---
-title: Golden smog warriors
+title: A warm welcome from everyone at The Golden Smog Warriors
 ---

-## A warm welcome from everyone at The Golden Smog Warriors

 A communi-Team!